DaviDevMod/focus-trap/packages/focus-trap/README.md

 - Trap the focus within a group of DOM elements
 - Choose an element receiving the initial focus
 - Decide whether to prevent clicks on elements outside of the trap
-- Possibility to customise the behaviour of `Esc` key presses
+- Possibility to customise the behaviour of <kbd>Esc</kbd> key presses
 - Choose an element receiving the focus after a trap is demolished
 - Build, demolish, pause and resume your focus trap at any time